Chester County Child Custody Attorney

 Our Legal Team Knows Chester Courts

 For over 25 years now, Sheryl R. Rentz and her team of PA family law attorneys have been taking care of families in West Chester, Westtown, and throughout Chester County.
 Divorce is always more complicated when there are children involved, even if you live on the Main Line.
 To protect them and yourself, please contact us.
 We offer compassionate but tough representation where we put you and your children first.
-For a free consultation, please call (866) 290-9292.
+For a free consultation with a Chester County child custody lawyer, please call (610) 645-0100.

 The two main types of custody in Pennsylvania are physical and legal custody.
 Whenever possible, Chesco judges try to keep both parents actively involved in the child’s life, and to that end, encourage shared legal custody.
 Here is how custody breaks down: